elunna/nerfhack-changelog/README.md

 #### Eating Jewelery & Accessories
 * Eating rings and amulets only confers an intrinsic for a temporary period.
-*  To compensate for the temporary nature of these intrinsics, the possibility of actually getting the property has been inversed.
+*  To compensate for the temporary nature of these intrinsics, the possibility of getting the property is guaranteed.
  * Before, the chance of getting an intrinsic from a ring by eating it was 1 in 3.
-It has been changed to 2 in 3.
+It is now 100%.
 The chance for an amulet by eating it was 1 in 5.
-It has been changed to 4 in 5.
+It has been changed to 100%.

 ** Summary of revised eating effects:**
  - Eating a ring now grants 750-1500 turns of it's property intrinsically.